 First, factory management needed to better understand the challenge.
 They ran a factory-wide survey to test worker knowledge of critical fire safety protocols and assessing workers’ perception regarding these protocols.
 They received surprising results:

 Almost half of employees failed the safety quiz, despite attending regular fire safety trainings.
 For example, many responded they would flee from a fire rather than use nearby fire extinguishers to put out a fire.

-Workers also reported they often put production targets ahead of fires safety, stating they would choose to ignore fire safety risks such as placing flammable objects near open flames if they were overwhelmed with productions.
+Workers also reported they often put production targets ahead of fire safety, stating they would choose to ignore fire safety risks such as placing flammable objects near open flames if they were overwhelmed with productions.

 Workers also said they found reporting safety concerns laborious and time-consuming.
 The initial protocol required workers to go to the HSE office to file reports or speak to their supervisors and often never received a response.

 Based on the survey results, factory management worked with HSE officers and worker representatives to brainstorm a few ideas.

 The traditional fire safety learning materials were deemed ineffective at achieving long-lasting learning outcomes.
 So, factory management decided to launch a fire safety eLearning lesson via WOVO.

 The eLearning covers important to-dos about workplace fire safety and preventative tips about fire safety risks.

 The eLearning is led by amusing animated characters who tell stories and have conversations about real workplace scenarios, allowing workers to take interactive quizzes, resulting in better knowledge retention.

 The eLearnings are available to download for offline access.